theonize/Currier/Gloss/Matthew/Matthew 25.md

   Even the "lesser" servant was given a lifetime's worth of wealth.

   Talents, in the ephemeral sense, are more than gifts: they are all the good things with which God imbued us- the essence of who we are.
+  We should all carry 100% of the weight given to us.

   The master does not micromanage the servants: he leaves and expects the servants to work well.